 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
-It's in discoveries made, processes perfected, and technology advanced.
-In major medical breakthroughs and small acts of kindness.
-And in colleagues who have your back and patients who have your heart.
 As a teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
-Join our acclaimed Division of Hematology/Oncology and discover how your talents can change lives.
-Yours included
+Join our acclaimed Division of Newborn Medicine and discover how your talents can change lives.
+Yours included.

 This Research Assistant II will be responsible for:

 Maintaining a record of lab supplies inventory and completing lab orders.
 Maintaining equipment, lab area and supplies in a neat professional manner.
 Scheduling repairs and preventative maintenance, and coordinating payment for such services.

 Disposing of defective of equipment when necessary and ordering suitable replacement.
 May sterilize and clean glassware, disposing of specimens, media and other materials.

 Tracking spending on laboratory funds.
 Working with company reps to maintain relationship with lab and coordinating discounted lab quotes if possible.